 With the advent of large-scale unconventional gas extraction, the rights guaranteed in the Constitution are relevant to new legislation governing shale gas extraction in Pennsylvania.
 In 2012, Governor Corbett signed Act 13, a bill which imposed an impact fee and set forth safety standards.
 In addition, the bill also contained language that impacts the role of municipalities to regulate natural gas operations through local zoning and ordinances.
-The Pennsylvania Supreme Court is yet to decide the fate of this provision.
-However, because public health decisions depend on local monitoring and often require local action, these limitations may, if enacted, restrict the ability of local public officials, including public health professionals, to respond to community concerns.
+Because public health decisions depend on local monitoring and often require local action, these limitations could, if enacted, restrict the ability of local public officials, including public health professionals, to respond to community concerns.
+However, in December 2013 the Pennsylvania Supreme Court ruled that Act 13 put municipalities in conflict with their constitutional responsibility under the Pennsylvania Constitution's "Environmental Rights Amendment" (Article 1 Section 27).
+The Pennsylvania Supreme Court agreed that Section 3303 of Act 13 (excluding municipal regulation of oil and gas ordinances) and Section 3304 (requiring uniformity of local zoning ordinances) were unconstitutional.
+In this Robinson Township decision, the significance of the "Environmental Rights Amendment" for promoting "environmental constitutionalism," has been described by Derndach (2014) as having the potential to affect cases in "other states and countries.".

 In 2011, the Governor established a 31-member Marcellus Shale Advisory Commission by Executive Order.
-The document states: "The Commonwealth takes seriously its responsibility to ensure the develop-ment of gas in a manner that protects the environment and safeguards the health and welfare of its citizens."
+The document states: "The Commonwealth takes seriously its responsibility to ensure the development of gas in a manner that protects the environment and safeguards the health and welfare of its citizens."
 Within the commission, one of the four groups was specifically tasked with "the enhancement of public health and safety."
 Yet, according to a published document, none of the 42 members of the Advisory Commission has recognized expertise in environmental public health.
 Indeed, the researcher concluded that "despite recognition of the environmental public health concerns related to drilling in the Marcellus Shale, neither state nor national advisory committees selected to respond to these concerns contained a recognizable environmental public health expert" (Goldstein, 2012).